20 Amazing Traditional Egyptian Foods Every Traveler Must Try in Egypt (2026 Guide)

 14- Hawawshi

 Hawawshi is a delicious Egyptian stuffed bread made with spiced minced meat (usually beef or lamb), onions, peppers, and a blend of aromatic spices.
-The mixture is spread inside pita bread and then baked until the bread is crispy and golden.
+The mixture is spread inside the pita bread, then baked until the bread is crispy and golden.
 Often served as a quick meal or snack, Hawawshi is a favorite street food in Egypt, offering a perfect balance of savory meat and flavorful spices in every bite.

 15- Feteer Meshaltet